treasures of Uganda

 There will be plenty of opportunities to also photograph the other magnificent wildlife we spot throughout the day.

-After a relaxing day amongst nature, we'll head south to check-in to our accommodation near Bwindi, ready for the adventure in the tomorrow.
+After a relaxing day amongst nature, we'll head south to check-in to our accommodation near Bwindi, ready for tomorrow's adventure.

 Before dinner, there will be a photography workshop to get us ready for the morning.